1:07 Annual Meeting

 G. Advanced Team Coordinator

 Advanced Team Coordinator will act as liaison between the Advanced Teams representing VYSL in District playing leagues and the VYSL B.O.D.
-The Advanced Team Coordinator will chair the Advanced Team Committee (ATC), which will be responsible for Advanced Team head coach selection and approval of all assistant coaches.
-Once approved by the ATC, the Advanced Team Coordinator will submit its recommendation to the VYSL B.O.D. for final approval.
-The Advanced Team Coordinator will report all activities of the Advanced Team Club on a monthly basis to the VYSL B.O.D.
-The Advanced Team Coordinator will insure that all members of advanced teams abide by VYSL and District VI rules and will report any violation to the VYSL P.A.D. for its review.
+The Advanced Team Coordinator will chair the Competitive Team Committee (CTC), which will be responsible for Advanced Team head coach selection and approval of all assistant coaches.
+Once approved by the CTC, the Competitive Team Coordinator will submit its recommendation to the VYSL B.O.D. for final approval.
+The Competitive Team Coordinator will report all activities of the Competitive Team Club on a monthly basis to the VYSL B.O.D.
+The Competitive Team Coordinator will insure that all members of competitive teams abide by VYSL and District VI rules and will report any violation to the VYSL P.A.D. for its review.

 H. Fields Manager